nouatzi/AR9285-rebranding/README.md

 We do this by modifying the EEPROM card.
 We copy the vendor/device/subsystem IDs of the Intel card into the EEPROM Atheros card.

 My setup:
- - Lenovo Thinkpad X230 with BIOS whitelist, and MacOS Sierra and its original Centrino Advanced-N 6205 wireless card.
+ - Lenovo Thinkpad X230 with BIOS whitelist (v2.67), and MacOS Sierra and its original Centrino Advanced-N 6205 wireless card.
  - Spared Laptop with no restriction, and Ubuntu 16.04.2, and Atheros AR9285 wireless card.

 From now on, we'll use the spared laptop.